FESTIVALS IN SHIRDI

 Gopal Kaala: Hari Kirtan is started in the morning ending with Gopal Kirtan.
 Gopal Kaala signifies the end of the festival and ceremonies.
 A beautifully decorated “Dahi Handi” is hung in the Samadhi Mandir.
 The honor of breaking it is given to Tatya's descendants.
 The contents are distributed to the devotees as Prasad.
 After Gopal Kaala there is Noon Aarti.

 This festival is celebrated on Chaitra Shudh Prathipada i.e., first day of Chaitra Masa (as per the Hindu almanac March-April).
-On this day the “Gudi” on a post is hoisted on top of the steeple of the Samadhi Mandir.
-The “Gudi” is a copper kalash hoisted on a staff.
+Shri Sai Baba Sansthan celebrate this festival as the beginning of Marathi New Year.
+On this day the “Gudhi” on a post is hoisted on top of the steeple on the Eastern side of Samadhi Mandir.
+The “Gudhi” is a copper kalash hoisted on a staff.
 A new cloth is draped on it and has small branches of Neem tied to it.
 It is garlanded with a flower and “Bathasa Maala” (Bathasa is a cookie made with a concentrated sugar solution).
 This is hoisted before sunrise.
 This is a Brahma Dwaja.
+On the day of Padwa, the idol of Sai Baba is adorned with Gathi-Kade and garments.
+Gold Necklace and Gathi-Kade are kept throughout the day.
+Puran Poli is offered to Gudhi at the time of Madhyan Aarti.
+On the day of Gudhi Padwa, at 5:00 pm, a procession of Shri Saibaba's Chariot is taken out throughout Shirdi village.

 Till the 1950’s and 60’s, the Sansthan used to perform abhishek to the Samadhi and then distribute the Puran Poli (a sweet dish) as Mahaprasad.
 The Samadhi and Baba’s Idol was draped with a beautiful Shawl of Velvet with ornate Zari Work.
 The idol was garlanded with a “Bathasa Maala”.
 In the Dwarakamai, an ornate garland of roses made of gold was placed on the portrait.
 This beautiful garland was donated to the Sansthan by a devotee named Smt.Indira Pendarkar.
 This unique celebration has been discontinued by the Sansthan.
 Now the Samadhi and Idol is bathed as usual and the Gudi is hoisted before sunrise.
 The rath is taken through the village at about 9 p.m. while many years ago the rath used to be taken through the village between 4 p.m. and 5 p.m.
 (Refer Shiladhi by Dr.Keshav B.Gavankar).